Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Eat within a 12-hour window

 If you eat all your calories between 7 AM and 7 PM, for example, or between 8 AM and 8 PM, you’ll see heart-healthy benefits, says Dr. Goldberg.
-This eating pattern is often called intermittent fasting.
-It’s been shown to help people lose weight and improve blood pressure and cholesterol levels.* While it can benefit anyone, it seems to be most helpful for people who are overweight or obese, says Dr. Goldberg.
+This is intermittent fasting.
+It can help people lose weight and improve blood pressure and cholesterol levels.* While it can benefit anyone, it seems to be most helpful for people who are overweight or obese, says Dr. Goldberg.

 Strength train, too